marcotcal/PG-DBA-Tools/README.md

 The PostgreSQL libpq will be used instead qpsql to avoid possible limitations.
 This will bring a little more work but also the benefits of total compatibility

+There is now a sunproject called **agent**
+This program is intend to be installed in the servers to supply additional information about the clusters It will run as a service and will collect statistics.
+The language in this subproject is **Go**.
+Why Go ?
+Because I want to learn Go :)

 Any sugestion are wellcome!

 **Notes:**